Debate rages over whether FDA should use emergency powers to clear a coronavirus vaccine early

 But if people are not exposed to the virus at high rates, it will take longer to determine whether it works.

-Kathrin Jansen, Pfizer’s head of vaccine research and development, said meeting that time frame will depend on how effective the vaccine is and how many people get sick over what time period.
+Pfizer officials have said repeatedly that they believe they will have data in October that they can present to regulators.
+Still, Kathrin Jansen, Pfizer’s head of vaccine research and development, said meeting that time frame will depend on how effective the vaccine is and how many people get sick over the next several weeks.

 “Everything has to go well, and nothing can get into the way,” Jansen said.